imoraes2006/pagePerf/README.md

 ## Usage

 - tester
-- html file describing performance will be created in the configured S3 bucket
+- Report (html version) of performance check is stored in the configured S3 bucket